 Is your Nintendo Switch dock not working?
 You are not the only one because many users reported the same issue.
 Some users said it dropped working altogether, and others said the connection with a TV stops occasionally.

-Your Nintendo Switch dock not working?
-You are not the only one because many users reported the same issue.
-Some users said it stopped working completely, and others said the connection with a TV stops every once in a while.
-When it comes to dock issues, the main reason it is not working lies in the cables – they are not inserted in proper order, or one of the cables is damaged.
-If the cables are all right, it could mean the dock you have is faulty, in which case you should contact Nintendo customer support.
-But, before doing that, let’s make sure the cables are all right.
+When it comes to dock issues, the main problem lies in the cables – they are not inserted in the proper order, or one of the cables is damaged.
+If the wires are all right, it could mean the Dock you have is faulty, so you should contact Nintendo customer support.
+But, before doing that, let’s ensure the cables are all right.

 Nintendo Switch dock not working – things to try.

-For Nintendo Switch Dock to work smoothly and without any issues, you should connect the cables in the right order.
-In addition, none of the cables can be faulty or damaged.
+For Nintendo Switch Dock to work smoothly and without any issues, you should connect the cables in the correct order.
+In addition, none of the wires should be faulty or damaged.

 However, before moving to cables, restart your Switch.
-A restart can fix minor bugs and glitches, and the problem you are having could be just a glitch.
-So, give restart a chance.
+A restart can fix minor bugs and glitches, and your problem could just be a glitch.

-You must connect cables in the right order
+You must connect cables in the correct order.

-Unplug the cables (all of them) from the Dock, and then connect them in the right order:
+Unplug the cables (all of them) from the Dock, and then connect them in the correct order:

 - The Power cable goes first